Greater Louisville Inc.: History

 In early 1998, GLI became a strategic economic development partner with Metro Louisville Government, leading business attraction and expansion responsibilities for the Louisville area.
 Also in 1998, GLI launched EnterpriseCorp to assist fast-growth, entrepreneurial companies, and launched a new Workforce initiative to retain and recruit qualified workers for the region.

 GLI moved into its current headquarters building at 101 S. Fifth Street, Suite 2300, in Downtown Louisville in 2023.
 In 2009, GLI launched the Greater Louisville Internationals Professionals (G.L.I.P.) program to attract and retain international talent in our community.
 The first of its kind in the nation, the program creates networking, professional development, mentoring, and attraction opportunities for international professionals across the region.

 In early 2015, Greater Louisville Inc. partnered with surrounding economic development organizations in Kentucky and Southern Indiana to form Advance Greater Louisville, the Regional Economic Development Partnership, which accelerates regional economic growth and raises awareness of the community both nationally and internationally.
 The Advance Greater Louisville partnership represents all counties in the Louisville metropolitan area.

+In late 2025, following the departure of GLI CEO Sarah Davasher-Wisdom, GLI's board approached Louisville Mayor Craig Greenberg to explore combining GLI with the Louisville Economic Development Alliance (LEDA), which served as the official economic development organization for Louisville-Jefferson County.
+GLI's board voted to approve the merger on February 23, 2026, and LEDA's board voted to approve on February 25, 2026.
+The new, combined organization, named One Louisville, became effective March 1, 2026.
+One Louisville is now the official regional chamber of commerce and economic development organization for the Louisville, Kentucky region.